 Charlotte Mason’s Alveary faithfully reflects Charlotte Mason’s philosophy of education in both its selection of courses and its methodology.
 For instance, it includes the use of copywork and narration, and it incorporates life skills, singing, handicrafts, and foreign languages─subjects not always taught in the elementary grades.
 There is also an expectation that students will spend some time outdoors each day, including time for nature walks and observation.
 The program also includes Christian content.

-Children are placed in “forms” rather than grades.
+Children are placed in “forms,” although they have started using grade-level designations as well since they are more familiar.
 There are six forms that encompass what would typically be grades one through twelve.
 Forms 1, 2, and 5 are divided into two parts: forms 1b and 1a, forms 2b and 2a, and forms 5b and 5a.
 (The a and b sublevels are the reverse of what you would expect.)
 Sometimes, courses are further broken down such as those offered for “lower 1a” or “upper 1a.”
 In the first few forms, students might remain in one form for three years, and these sub-levels within the forms provide age-appropriate material for each student.
 Forms 4 through 6 are equivalent to high school.

 The Alveary’s main subject areas are architecture, art, Bible, citizenship, English, geography, history, Latin, life skills, literature, mathematics, modern languages, movement, music, and science.
 Members can either follow a preset program or choose from a selection of courses, although the exact same courses are not offered every year.
 History, in particular, cycles through different historical eras each year.